QuiltServerTools/Interdimensional/docs/arguments/portal_options_argument_type.md

 `color`: Formatting - Color of the portal for when a compatible client mod is used

-`flat`: Boolean - Whether the portal is horizontal or not
+`source_world`: Identifier - the world that the portal is initially lit from.
+Defaults to overworld